Skip Ribbon Commands

 baby tongue baby tongue

-Although botulism is a rare illness, most parents have heard of it and know that it is often related to eating contaminated food.
-Botulism can be a very serious disease that can cause abnormal functioning of the nerves, leading to weakness and paralysis.
+Botulism is a rare illness that it is often related to eating contaminated food.
+It is caused by poisons (toxins) that are made by Clostridium botulinum.
+Botulism can be a very serious disease that can damage the nerves, leading to weakness and paralysis.

-Botulism is caused by poisons (toxins) produced by spore-forming bacteria called Clostridium botulinum.
-Food-borne botulism arises when food becomes contaminated with C botulinum spores and then is stored improperly.
+• Foodborne botulism can happen when food becomes contaminated with C botulinum spores and then is stored improperly.
 Improper storage allows the bacteria to grow and make toxins.
-Outbreaks of this type of botulism have occurred by eating not only home-canned foods, but also restaurant-prepared foods such as patty melts, aluminum foil–wrapped baked potatoes, and bottled garlic.
+Outbreaks of this type of botulism have occurred by eating not only homemade foods that have been improperly canned, preserved or fermented, but also restaurant-prepared foods such as cheese sauce, baked potatoes wrapped in foil and bottled garlic.

 Food preparation and home canning can be made safer from botulism by following guidelines such as:

-• Do not feed your child any foods that appear to be spoiled.
+• Do not eat or feed your child any foods that appear to be spoiled.

 • Discard any food containers that are bulging.
 They may contain gas produced by C botulinum.